Exposure to crime

 Description of indicator

 The indicator describes the proportion of 15–74 year-olds who have reported becoming a victim of threats or physical violence during the past year.
 The results are reported by age group.
-The information is based on the National Crime Victimisation Survey, which is conducted both as a traditional mail and as an internet questionnaire.
+The information is based on the National Crime Victim Survey, which is conducted both as a traditional mail and as an internet questionnaire.

-A new form of the National Crime Victimisation Survey was conducted for the first time in 2012.
+A new form of the National Crime Victim Survey was conducted for the first time in 2012.
 The National Victimisation Surveys conducted in the period 1980–2009 covered the incidence of becoming a victim of various accidents in addition to crimes.
-The National Crime Victimisation Survey differs in terms of methodology and content from the earlier victimisation surveys, and the results are not directly comparable.
+The National Crime Victim Survey differs in terms of methodology and content from the earlier victimisation surveys, and the results are not directly comparable.